-The government has announced some streamlining and a number of technical amendments designed to improve and clarify the operation of the Managed Investment Trust regime.
+The government has announced some streamlining and a number of technical amendments designed to improve the Managed Investment Trust regime.

 The Tax Laws Amendment (New Tax System for Managed Investment Trusts) Bill 2015 and associated Bills introduce a new tax system for managed investment trusts with effect from 1 July 2016.